khoi03/4-Different-Lossless-Compression-Algorithms/README.md

 # 4 Different Lossless Compression Algorithms

 ## Introduction:
 There are numerous lossless compression algorithms utilized for various types of data.
-In this GitHub repository, we conduct experiments to compare four different lossless compression algorithms—Arithmetic Coding, LZ77, LZW, and Deflate (PNG)—sorted in ascending order based on their performance.
-We evaluate their effectiveness across three data types: images, text, and sound.
+In this GitHub repository, we conduct experiments to compare four different lossless compression algorithms—**Arithmetic Coding, LZ77, LZW, and Deflate (PNG)**—sorted in ascending order based on their performance.
+We evaluate their effectiveness across three data types: **images, text, and sound.**

 ## Table of contents:
 1. [Compressed ratios of each algorithm](https://github.com/khoi03/4-Different-Lossless-Compression-Algorithms/blob/master/README.md#1-compressed-ratios-of-each-algorithm)